Integrated timetabling and scheduling of modular autonomous vehicles under uncertainty: Literature review

-Considering the uncertain passenger demand, related studies have employed stochastic programming, robust optimization, and distributionally robust approaches, aiming to improve the robustness of timetables and vehicle schedules \citep[e.g.,][]{AN2020572}.
-In the context of the timetabling of MAVs, \cite{XIA2023} proposed a distributionally robust optimization (DRO) model on a modularized bus line and designed an exact solution method to solve it, where MAVs can be (de)coupled at any stop.
-The authors use arrival rates at each stop and discretized times interval to represent the time-varying passenger demand on the single line.
-However, they do not consider the vehicle scheduling accept and assume that the fleet sizing is fixed. \cite{Xia2024} addressed the timetabling and vehicle scheduling problem within an integrated fixed-line and demand responsive transport (DRT) system.
-They introduce a DRO formulation and developed a hybrid solution approach.
-Despite considering the scheduling of units, they focus on fixed-line services on a single bus line and direct services between two specific stops on this line, considering the vehicle scheduling within a bus network and passengers' in-vehicle transfers out of scope.
+The majority of existing contributions consider the flexible formation of an MAV at the temporal level on a one-way line, allowing MAUs to be (de)coupled at depots while taking into account deterministic passenger demand \citep[e.g.,][]{CHEN20191, Chen2020, Xiaowei2021, XIA2023}.
+To further close the substantial gap between the passenger demand and vehicle capacity, a few recent studies have begun to focus on the timetabling of MAVs with station-wise flexible formation, i.e., an MAV can change its formation at any station on a single line \citep[e.g.,][]{Chen2022, TIAN2023103986, Xia2024}.
+Considering the uncertain passenger demand, related studies have employed stochastic programming, robust optimization, and distributionally robust optimization (DRO) approaches, aiming to improve the robustness of timetables and vehicle schedules \citep[e.g.,][]{AN2020572}.
+In the context of the timetabling of MAVs, \cite{XIA2023} proposed a DRO model on a modularized bus line and designed an exact solution method to solve it.
+They do not consider the vehicle scheduling aspect and assume that the fleet sizing is fixed. \cite{Xia2024} addressed the timetabling and vehicle scheduling problem within an integrated fixed-line and demand-responsive transport system.
+Despite considering the scheduling of units, they focus on fixed-line services on a bus line and direct services between two specific stops on this line, considering the vehicle scheduling within a bus network and passengers' in-vehicle transfers out of scope.

-In summary, there is a noticeable gap concerning the joint optimization of timetabling and vehicle scheduling with flexible formations and cross-line circulations of vehicles to further reduce operational costs at the network level, which is significantly more challenging than at the line level.
+In summary, existing literature considering MAVs have conceptually demonstrated that flexible coupling and decoupling strategies can reduce both the number of used units and associated operational costs.
+However, most of these studies focus on timetabling and neglect vehicle scheduling, resulting in an overly optimistic estimation of the potential reduction in fleet size.
+There is a noticeable gap concerning the joint optimization of timetabling and vehicle scheduling with flexible formations of MAVs and cross-line circulations of units to further reduce operational costs at the network level, which is significantly more challenging than at the line level due to the complexity of additional variables and the coupling constraints among timetables, vehicle schedules, and MAV formations within the entire network.